Come worship with us

 To receive this weekly newsletter by e-mail, please add your e-mail to the distribution list using the link at the bottom of this page.

-The handbell choir will rehearse after the service.
+The handbell choir will rehearse on Thursday (9/26), 7:30 -8:30 p.m., in the sanctuary.

 If you know of anyone who is sick or in the hospital, please let us know by sending an e-mail to firstname.lastname@example.org.
 We want to be able to reach out and include everyone in our community, even if health prevents you from joining us in worship.